 "DAYTONA" writing; a myth was born.
 As usual the technique and the optical appearance continuously changed during the next 25 years of production- therefore this model range presents numerous

 variations till the production of the automatic movement was presented and replaced the icons forefather.
 Certainly the legend lives on, but collectors and enthusiasts agree:

 The models from 1963 to 1988 are in their appearance and exclusivity unrivalled and a piece of history.

-Our Daytona is a very early model of the reference 6265 dating back to 1978.
+Our Daytona was a very sought after model of the reference 6265 dating back to 1978.
 1970 was the first production year of this series with screwed pushbuttons; the last ones left Geneva in 1988.
-She is

-a tremendous beauty in perfect condition, freshly serviced by Rolex in Geneva, and absolutely indispensable for any collector.
+She was a tremendous beauty in perfect condition, freshly serviced by Rolex in Geneva, and is of course absolutely indispensable for any collector.